--1.
+- -1.
 It is necessary to calculate the 10 minutes average wind speed with a return period of 50 years at wind turbine position and hub height U_h , and the turbulence intensity I{h1} and 3-second average wind speed U{e50} for that U_h .
-The methods used to calculate these must be in accordance with Annexes C.3.1 and C.3.2, which comply with the Guidelines for Design of Wind Turbine Support Structures and Foundation^[J-05].
+The methods used to calculate these must be in accordance with Annexes C.3.1 and C.3.2, which comply with the Guidelines for Design of Wind Turbine Support Structures and Foundation^[J-05]. - -2.

--2.
 The validity of the airflow analysis used for the calculation in -1. above must be sufficiently confirmed.
 The validity of the airflow analysis must be verified by using the airflow analysis to calculate the wind conditions at the position of the wind condition measurement mast and then comparing the results with the measurement data regarding the average wind speed, turbulence intensity, and wind shear for each direction.
-The confirmation of the validity of the airflow analysis shall be conducted in accordance with Annex B.2.

--3.
+The confirmation of the validity of the airflow analysis shall be conducted in accordance with Annex B.2. - -3.
+If a typhoon simulation is used in the calculation in -1. above, the validity must be sufficiently confirmed by comparing the simulation results (upper air winds due to the hypothetical typhoon) with the measured values (upper air winds calculated from the atmospheric pressure in the typhoon database).
+If the result of the comparison of the simulation results and the measured values is that the simulation results are an underestimation, additional consideration must be given to the effects of uncertainty related to the number of years of analysis and the number of years of atmospheric pressure measurement.
+In addition, the validity of the setting of the wind direction to be verified must be sufficiently confirmed. - -4.
 For U{e50} , the value may be determined by calculating I{h1} in accordance with Annex C.3.3 and based on appropriate measurement data meeting the criteria given in 2.2.2.

--4.
+- -5.
 For the 10 minutes average wind speed with a return period of 1 year U_1 , in accordance with JIS C 1400-1:2017^[J-01], the value used shall be 0.8 times the 10 minutes average wind speed with a return period of 50 years U_h .
 In addition, instead of this, a calculated value based on long-term measurement data, etc., may also be used.
-However, in that case, the validity of the measurement data itself and the validity of the analysis method, etc., must be sufficiently shown.

--5.
-For the wind shear exponent for extreme wind speeds with a return periods of 50 years and 1 year, the highest value of the following items shall be adopted.

-- (1) The wind shear exponent for the surface roughness category specified in Table C.1 of Annex C - (2) The wind shear exponent corresponding to the 10 minutes average wind speed with a return period of 50 years as specified in JIS C 1400-1:2017^[J-01] - (3) The wind shear exponent corresponding to the 10 minutes average wind speed with a return period of 50 years as specified in Annex C.3.2.3
+However, in that case, the validity of the measurement data itself and the validity of the analysis method, etc., must be sufficiently shown. - -6.
+For the wind shear exponent for extreme wind speeds with a return period of 50 years and 1 year, the highest value of the following items shall be adopted. - (1) The wind shear exponent for the surface roughness category specified in Table C.1 of Annex C - (2) The wind shear exponent corresponding to the 10 minutes average wind speed with a return period of 50 years as specified in JIS C 1400-1:2017^[J-01] - (3) The wind shear exponent corresponding to the 10 minutes average wind speed with a return period of 50 years as specified in Annex C.3.2.3